mrhouzlane/blockchain-developer-bootcamp-final-project/README.md

 <strong> Description </strong>

 A smart contract helps to block the funds within blockchain until the project or startup founder makes progress in the project.

+The project will develop a smart-contract driven crowdfunding platform built on Ethereum blockchain.

 The project will focus on two main events :